A globally convergent gradient-like method based on the Armijo line search: Convergence properties

 From \eqref{e10}, \eqref{e13} and \eqref{e14} we can conclude that,

-this inequality means that \eqref{e12} satisfies with $C=\frac{\rho (1-c_1)(1-\tau)}{L}$. \end{itemize} By the two above cases, the inequality \eqref{e12} is always valid with \end{proof} The next lemma is known as Zoutendijk condition \cite{zoutendijk1970nonlinear}. \begin{lemma} Suppose that H1, H2 hold and $d_k$ is generated by the Algorithm 1, then
+This inequality means that \eqref{e12} satisfies with $C=\frac{\rho (1-c_1)(1-\tau)}{L}$. \end{itemize} By the two above cases, the inequality \eqref{e12} is always valid with So, the proof is compeleted. \end{proof} The next lemma is known as Zoutendijk condition \cite{z2}. \begin{lemma} Suppose that H1 and H2 hold and $d_k$ is generated by Algorithm 1, then

-\end{lemma} \begin{proof} From \eqref{e6} for any $k$ we have,
+\end{lemma} \begin{proof} From \eqref{e6} for any $k \geq 0$ we have,

 By the fact that the direction $d_k$ is a sufficient descent direction and the Armijo condition is valid for each iteration, the sequence $\{f(x_k)\}$ is decreasing.
 So, the assumption H1 results that this sequence is convergent.
-Therefore, by taking limit from the inequality \eqref{e16} we have,
+Therefore, by taking limit from the inequality \eqref{e16}, when ~$k \rightarrow \infty$, we have,